MalihehIzadi/ml4se/index.md

 * Jonathan Katzy (PhD, TU Delft)

 ### Deadlines
+All deadlines are 17:00 CET.
+* 22/10: Submission of first version of project reports
+* 23/10: Submission of peer feedback

-* 24/10: Submission of the final version of the report (incorporating the feedback from your peers) + blog post
+* 25/10: Submission of the final version of the report (incorporating the feedback from your peers)
-* 26/10: Final presentations
+* 26/10 (during usual class time): Final presentations

 ### Assessment